Phase diagram and eigenvalue dynamics of stochastic gradient descent in multilayer neural networks: Deep neural networks as disordered systems

 Here we intentionally have chosen a notation that resembles the one familiar from disordered systems, with the features $\phi_i$ playing the role of {\em spin} degrees of freedom, interacting via a {\em spin-spin coupling} $J_{ij}$ and with an {\em external magnetic field} $h_j$, see also Appendix \ref{sec:duality}.
 The final term is independent of the neural network and will be dropped; hence, from now on, we consider the loss function

+Note that this form of mean squared error is generic for any neural network model whose output is defined as a linear combination of the nodes on the last hidden layer, regardless of the structure of the preceding layers.
 In the remainder of this section, we further explore the relation to disordered systems.
 To do so, we remind the reader that the usual spin-glass Hamiltonian is written for binary spins, $s_i=\pm 1$, as \cite{PhysRevLett.35.1792} \be \cH = -\half \sum_{i,j} J_{ij}s_is_j + \sum_j h_js_j, \ee where $J_{ij}$ is the random coupling and $h_j$ is a random external field, both drawn from a Gaussian distribution.
 Phase diagrams of spin-glass systems have been studied since the 1970s, and may exhibit ferromagnetic, paramagnetic and spin-glass phases, in the plane spanned by temperature and the strength of the disorder.

 To analyse our loss function (\ref{eq:loss}) in the language of disordered systems and arrive at a phase diagram, we now address the various ingredients, namely the initalisation of the network, the feature degrees of freedom $\phi_{i\alpha}$, disorder and the coupling $J_{ij}$, the external field $h_{j\alpha}$, and the emergence of an effective temperature when using stochastic gradient descent.